WenchenLi/WenchenLi/_posts/2015-6-29-Notes-on-building-GAP(Georgia Tech Android Printing).md

 printing app and make an user interface for the command input later.Also I should make and implicit intent for other apps to launch printing.
 Later if time allowed, I could do a auto connect to gatech network though their vpn for my user if they are not using gatech internet.
  \(gatech only allows sending print request from inland network\).
-My approach: starting from a open source built CUPS services [app])(https://github.com/pelya/android-print-plugin-cups)\(a little bit out of data\).
+My approach: starting from a open source built CUPS services [app](https://github.com/pelya/android-print-plugin-cups).
 Since there is a server provided by this app through advanced setting.
 I could configure it with the gatech printer configuration.